litestar-org/litestar/docs/usage/cli.rst

 .. caution::

-    This feature is intended for development purposes only and should not be used to deploy production applications
+    This feature is intended for development purposes only and should not be used to deploy production applications.

 .. _cli-run-options: